Mohammad4844/curriculum_developer/README.md

 ## Accomplishments that we're proud of

 We're proud that we able to contribute to helping bridge the educational inequalities present in our world.
-We all also learned a lot of about
+We all also learned a lot about collaborating in a project that has a lot of different aspects and moving parts.

 ## What we learned